boriskirov/Fluidigrid/README.md

 ### Structure

 Fluidigrid setup is simple, it is based on 12 column `grid-template-columns`.
 Each of the 12 cells are using the `fr` (fractional unit).
-When going belowe `1024px` the layout switches the `1fr`.
+When going below `1024px` the layout switches the `1fr`.

 ### How to use